2016 PGCE - Lifelong Learning - Huddersfield University, UK

 Burkitt delivered his pedagogical research at the University of Huddersfield in 2015 with a conference paper titled: We 'must try harder' with critique.
 In this work Burkitt considers the specialist teaching embedded in Art & Design education and the power of feedback to enhance student centered learning.

-Currently Michael is the Young Artists Programme Manager at the Royal Drawing School, working closely with alumni tutors to deliver weekend provision for young people between the aged 10-18.
+Currently Michael is the Young Artists Programme Manager at the Royal Drawing School, working closely with alumni tutors to deliver weekend provision for young people aged 10 -18.

-During COVID-19 Michael is offering remote educational intervention designed to support students unsure about applying for Foundation or Higher Education at this challenging time.
+In response to the impact of COVID-19 Michael is offering remote educational intervention designed to support students applying for Foundation or Higher Education at this challenging time.

 Portfolio reviews with follow-up 1:1 support and advice